peachpiecompiler/peachpie-docs/docs/php/diagnostics.md

 PHP4043 | Circular base class dependency | The class or interface inherits itself.
 PHP4044 | Type name cannot be resolved | The base type of a class or an interface needs to be known in compile time.
 Otherwise the module cannot be compiled.
 PHP4046 | Call to a member function on a non-object | The expression before the `->` operator results in a non-object value.
 Such a call is not allowed.
+PHP4048 | Cannot instantiate specified type. | A type is an interface, abstract class, trait or a static class and cannot be instantiated.
+Using `new` operator would fail.
+PHP4049 | Not a trait. | Only trait types can be used within class's `use` statement.
 PHP4052 | Method __toString() must return a string value | Value returned from `__tostring()` method is not a string value.
 This would result in a fatal error in run time.
+PHP4053 | Cannot declare a return type | The specified function must not have return type hint.
+It is not allowed. `__construct`, `__destruct` always return `void`. `__clone` always returns the class itself.
+PHP4054 | A void function must not return a value. | The function with `void` return type cannot return a value.
+PHP4061 | not in the 'loop' or 'switch' | Use of `break` or `continue` does not make any sense outside of for, foreach, while or switch blocks.

 ## Warnings